 Growing scientific evidence suggests that global warming exists, ocean surface temperatures are rising, and in particular, the occurrence, size, and intensity of hurricanes are increasing.
-A greater number of dockside container cranes may be experience their design wind loads or larger.
+A greater number of dockside container cranes will experience their design wind loads or larger.

 During a hurricane, multiple tie-downs at a crane corner are not equally loaded.
-Existing tie-down systems are insufficient for these conditions.
+Existing tie-down systems may be insufficient for these conditions.
 Upgrading the tie-down system is the best way to improve dockside crane hurricane resistance and reliability.
-Consider a single tie-down per crane corner for new cranes.
+Consider a single tie-down per crane corner for new cranes if practical.

-The proposed ductile link tie-down system equalizes the uneven loading between tie-downs and can be incorporated into all new, and many existing, tie-down systems.
+The proposed ductile link tie-down system can be used to equalize the uneven corner uplift loading between multiple tie-downs and can be incorporated into all new, and many existing, tie-down systems.
 The ductile link is a cost-effective and practical approach to improving the reliability of dockside container crane tie-down systems in hurricane-prone regions.
 Stakeholders should carefully determine the acceptable damage risks before upgrading existing tie-down systems.